AnsgarKlein/GPG-Gui/README.md

 ## Purpose

-A simple GUI executable that interacts with the GPG application to encrypt and decrypt files.
+A simple GUI frontend that interacts with the GPG application to encrypt and decrypt files.

-The GUI provides a convenient way to use GPG, rather than through the command line, and a complicated range of switches.
+The GUI provides a convenient way to use GPG, rather than through the terminal, along with encryption-strengthening switches.

-Symmetric encryption is used: a password is used, not a private key file.
+Symmetric encryption is used: a password, not a private key file.

 The GPG cipher, hash algorithm, and hash strengthening can be changed in the GUI.